hclimente/smartas/README.md

 We studied the functional impact of alternative splicing alterations in cancer, with special interest on their potential as tumor drivers.
+The article is available in [Cell Reports](http://www.cell.com/cell-reports/abstract/S2211-1247(17)31104-X).

 ![Graphical abstract](graphical_abstract.png)

-A preprint of this work is available [here](http://www.biorxiv.org/content/early/2017/04/19/076653).

 # Analyses